Testing mean and variance by e-processes: Simulation studies

 For the e-mixture method, we experiment by averaging $\lambda$ in the interval $[0.01, 0.20]$ with step size $0.01$.
 The e-GREE method is similar to the e-mixture method, except that $\lambda_i$ is dynamically updated with different $i\in [n]$ using the formula \eqref{eq:gree}.

-Figure \ref{fig:rej} shows the rejection rates for all methods with data generated from $\mathrm{NL}(0,\eta^2)$, where $\eta\in [1,4]$ (left panel), and from $\mathrm{NL}(\nu, 1)$ where $\nu\in [0,1]$ (right panel).
+Figure \ref{fig:rej} shows the rejection rates for all methods with data generated from $\mathrm{NL}(0,\eta^2)$ for $\eta\in [1,4]$, and from $\mathrm{NL}(\nu, 1)$ for $\nu\in [0,1]$.
 For alternative model $\mathrm{NL}(0,\eta^2)$, we see that the e-mixture and the e-GREE methods outperform the other methods, with the e-mixture method being the most powerful.
 For $\eta<1.5$, the rejection rates of all methods are very low, making it challenging to distinguish their efficiency.
 As $\eta > 1.5$, both the e-mixture method and the e-GREE method exhibit significantly higher rejection rates compared to other methods, demonstrating their effectiveness in testing $H(0,1)$.
 The other four methods have almost no power.
 For alternative model $\mathrm{NL}(\nu, 1)$, we observe that e-batch method and the p-batch method show significant high rejection rates, since they are quite sensitive to the sample mean.
 Recall that these methods rely on independence, so the central limit theorem kicks in.

 Among all methods, only the e-process based methods satisfy anytime-validity, that is, decision can be made at any stopping time when data arrive sequentially.
 This situation is common in financial applications, where realized losses accumulate over time; see the empirical study in Section \ref{sec:emp}.